kingstonrichard/kingstonrichard.uk/_posts/2017-08-31-skype-meetings-for-the-win.markdown

 ---
 layout: post
-title:  "Skype meetings for the win!"
+title: Skype meetings for the win!
-date:   2017-08-31
-categories: work skype video-conferencing
+---
-intro: We've been piloting Skype as a video conferencing tool and recently I had a chance to see it earn it's keep.
+We've been piloting Skype as a video conferencing tool and recently I had a chance to see it earn it's keep.
 Very much a fan of the opportunities it brings.
----

 So yesterday we held a crisis meeting with one of our technology suppliers.